I recently published a 3-part Series on Travel Nurse Housing Options. The option that I am least familiar with is RV Travel.

 On Assignment In My RV

 Karen B., RN

 “The RV lifestyle is a fabulous way for me to make some extra $$$ and to live in the comfort of my own things.
 I am a solo female Travel Nurse (in her 60’s) who has been traveling in her RV for the past 10 years.
-Prior to that, I took the housing my company provided and found that I had to haul half my house with me anyway.
-I like sharp knives, good pots and pans, coffee maker, towels, bedding, etc. Well you get the picture.
-I had a Chevy Tahoe at the time and it was always FULL of all the “must haves” I needed.
-I had a perfectly good RV parked at home but hadn’t really thought about using it for travel.
+Before that, I took the housing my company provided and found that I had to haul half my house with me anyway.
+I like sharp knives, good pots and pans, coffee makers, towels, bedding, etc. Well, you get the picture.
+I had a Chevy Tahoe at the time, and it was always FULL of all the “must-haves” I needed.
+I had a perfect RV parked at home but hadn’t really thought about using it for travel.
 It just seemed so much easier to take the housing provided.

 Lets talk about some of the advantages first.